wngTn/MolSim/doc_pages/README_4.md

 Maybe it's just not possible to simulate water with the basic calculation methods we use without cooling it or maybe the excersise was specifically designed to have this behaviour, so the instructor directly notices when the cooling isn't correct.

+[Here](https://nextcloud.in.tum.de/index.php/s/t2KW2YYRwgK5jTH) videos of both simulations can be seen.

+### Cache misses ###

+We also tried to measure cache misses using the command `perf stat -e task-clock,cycles,instructions,cache-references,cache-misses`, but that didn't really give us any valuable information.
+The % of cache misses depends a lot on how filled the cell grid is, e.g. for a 10x10 square in the middle of a big domain we had 2-10% cache misses for a 200x200 domain and 35 - 55% misses for a 100x100 domain.
+This of course is due to the fact, that there are more cache references because there are way more cells.
+The absolute number of cache misses stayed the same for both domains.

+The first 100 iterations of the big simulation from task 2 had around 10% cache misses, but we don't really know whether this is good or bad and didn't really manage to consistently change this number.
+It's highly fluctuating as well: for some runs the same input even had ~50% misses.

+tldr: analyzing cache misses not useful